prvtllc/forensicsvirginia/src/pages/location/chesterfield-va-computer-forensics.md

 These are some cases decided in Chesterfield where computer forensics played an important part.
 This list is being periodically updated.

-[MIDGETTE v.
-COMMONWEALTH of Virginia Court of Appeals, OCTOBER 30, 2018](https://www.cyberforensics.tech/traffic-stops-perjury-and-computer-forensics) - The case began as a traffic stop.
-The defendant was ultimately convicted of perjury for allegedly doctoring a video in support of his testimony disputing that a traffic light was not red when he was stopped.
-The lack of authenticity of the video was established through the testimony of the Commonwealth’s computer forensics expert.
+[HARRISON v.
+COMMONWEALTH of Virginia Court of Appeals, OCTOBER 13, 2015](https://www.cyberforensics.tech/defendant-convicted-after-skipping-computer-forensics) - Defense counsel filed a post-trial motion to set aside the verdict, alleging a violation of his due process rights.
+Apparently the prosecution agreed to nolle prosequi or dismiss the charges if the defendant received treatment.
+As a result, the defendant did not hire a computer forensics expert to retrieve recently deleted electronic communications from the complainant to the defendant.
+The defense argued that the digital evidence was essential to the defense.

 ## Contact a Chesterfield Computer Forensics Expert